Chris Wormald: Career

 In December 2024, it was announced that Wormald would take over from Simon Case as Cabinet Secretary and Head of the Civil Service.
 His appointment was criticised by the Covid 19 Bereaved Families for Justice UK group claiming he had "refused in the UK COVID Inquiry to accept failures on behalf of the Department of Health and Social Care".

+In July 2025 it was reported that prime minister Sir Keir Starmer and his political aides had "buyer's remorse" over their choice of Wormald as the cabinet secretary due to him being perceived as too entrenched in the status quo to deliver radical reform.

-In 2025 Dave Penman, general secretary of the FDA, said attacks on Wormald “stink of political cowardice", as concerns mount inside the government about his performance.
-Penman, said anonymous criticism was “hugely damaging”.
-“Chris Wormald is the civil servant’s civil servant.
-That is apparently what Starmer wanted, someone who won’t be making headlines,” Penman said.
+In October 2025 Dave Penman, general secretary of the FDA, said attacks on Wormald "stink of political cowardice", as concerns mounted inside the government about his performance.
+Penman said anonymous criticism was "hugely damaging".
+"Chris Wormald is the civil servant's civil servant.
+That is apparently what Starmer wanted, someone who won't be making headlines", Penman said.

+On 9 February 2026 it was reported that Wormald was negotiating terms for his resignation.
+The Guardian, which first reported the news, said that some of those close to Starmer viewed his appointment as "disastrous".
+His departure came amid a wider political crisis linked to the scandal surrounding Peter Mandelson and his connections to Jeffrey Epstein, which had triggered multiple resignations within the government.
+Wormald stepped down as Cabinet Secretary on 12 February 2026.
+Government accounts report "contractual compensation" of £332,897 and "additional severance" of £526,598.